 Wet macular degeneration is usually diagnosed using fluorescein angiography in which dye is used to visualize and detect any leaking blood vessels5.

 Treatments are different depending on the type and stage of AMD.
 In early stages, patients can adopt healthy habits such as exercise, eating healthy, or seeking out smoking cessation assistance.
 Taking these steps towards a healthy lifestyle may help slow the progression in the early stages of the disease5.

-The most severe form of AMD, wet macular degeneration, may also be treated with injections, laser surgery and photodynamic therapy, all aimed at stopping abnormal blood vessel growth.
+The most severe form of AMD, wet macular degeneration, may also be treated with injections, laser surgery, and photodynamic therapy.
+These are all aimed at stopping abnormal blood vessel growth.
 While these treatments are unlikely to cure or completely reverse the damage caused by AMD, they have been shown to slow AMD progression and prevent further vision loss1.

 As we age, a certain amount of macular degeneration is bound to happen.
 It’s just part of the process.
-That does not mean, however, that everyone who ages loses their vision to AMD.
-By monitoring the development of drusen through regular, comprehensive eye exams and detecting any advancement early, you may be able to prevent, or at least slow down, significant progression and eyesight damage.
+Most people suffer from age-related conditions.
+Conditions like a 45-year-old man who needs reading glasses or a 75-year-old woman who has AMD.
+There are lifestyle changes that can slow AMD down or speed it up.
+However, it is a chronic, degenerative, age-related disease.
+Until we find the fountain of youth or figure out how to stop aging, dietary supplements that are modeled after the AREDS2 research, such as TOZAL®, may be the best way forward.
+Also, by monitoring the development of drusen through regular, comprehensive eye exams and detecting any advancement early, you may be able to prevent, or at least slowdown, significant progression, and eyesight damage.